Does Kratom Interact With Hydromorphone?

-In general, dose recommendations are not reliable — there are too many factors to consider.
-Use the following as a starting point, but remember that things like your weight, the effects you want, and whether you’ve eaten or not will greatly affect how much you need.
+When dosing kratom — there are too many factors to consider.
+Use the following information as a starting point, but remember that your weight, the effects you want, and whether you’ve eaten or not will significantly affect how much kratom you need.

-There are several factors that these recommendations do not take into account.
-The most important thing to keep in mind is to go slow and listen to your body, especially if you’re a newcomer to kratom.
+The most important thing to remember is to go slow and listen to your body, especially if you’re a newcomer to kratom.

 The general kratom dosage recommendations are:

 Kratom is pretty forgiving.
-If you accidentally take too much, you’ll probably end up nauseous and dizzy, but that’s about it.
+If you accidentally take too much, you’ll probably become nauseous and dizzy, but that’s about it.
 Kratom has a few side effects to be aware of, but they’re minor.